 This site is where I will document not just my own journey towards living more sustainably but also the experiences of others.
-The plan is to write short blog posts on interesting developments in the realm of renewable energy, productive food gardening and addressing climate change, etc. And to profile those working within this sphere.
-Early days yet but as this all develops I will continue to add useful links and resources, along with some relevant samples of my published work.
+The plan is to write occasional blog posts on interesting developments in the realm of renewable energy, productive food gardening and addressing climate change, etc. And to profile those working within this sphere.
+Early days yet but as this all develops I will continue to add useful links and resources, along with some samples of my published work.

 Photo-journalism has always been a special interest for me – having grown up on a diet of National Geographic and wildlife documentaries – and I continue to love its ‘story telling’ role.
 With a background in biological sciences, my early work centred mainly around journalism and reporting, primarily for magazines and broadcast media, generally with a special interest in science and nature.